SILVER2021

 Mission

 Taking the Lead, Inc. teaches individuals with disabilities the skills to be independent and successful at home, in the community, and in the workplace using animal-assisted therapy and activities.
-Taking the Lead, Inc.’s goal is to use trained animals to provide inclusive opportunities to empower and engage people of all abilities.
+Taking the Lead, Inc.s mission is harness the therapeutic power of animals to achieve goals, inspire independence, and build a community.
 Many of the animals used are rescued and re-trained to serve our mission.
-Taking the Lead, Inc. has developed several programs: Animal Assisted Therapy, Recreational, Community Inclusion Opportunities, and Heroes and Horses.
+Taking the Lead, Inc. has developed several programs: Animal Assisted Therapy,, Community Inclusion Opportunities, and Heroes and Horses (for veterans and active duty military).

 Ruling year info